tarwn/lessthandot-hugo/blogs/content/posts/2012-02-16-sql-server-installation-error-consistency.md

   I was installing an instance of SQL Server on a VM this afternoon and ran into the following error Rule “Consistency validation for SQL Server registry keys” failed.

-  The error isn’t very common, that I knew of.
+  The error isn't very common, that I knew of.
 Before we go about why this error di&hellip;
 url: /index.php/datamgmt/datadesign/sql-server-installation-error-consistency/
 views:
   - 15873